roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/connect-with-chirpstack.md

   caption="Chirpstack Getting Started Guide on Ubuntu" />

-::: warning
+::: warning ⚠️ WARNING
-:warning: Remember to run the \"`sudo gateway-config`\" command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
+Remember to run the \"`sudo gateway-config`\" command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
 This can be done in item 2 in the menu \"**Setup RAK Gateway LoRa**® **concentrator**\"!
 :::

 - Assuming you have set it up correctly, Login to your ChirpStack to register your LoRaWAN® Gateway by opening the ChirpStack's web page in a browser by entering "IP Address of ChirpStack:8080".